mortezagolzan/Hand_Writing_Text_Extarction/README.md

 - Post-processing with Symspell significantly improves Character Error Rate (CER) and Word Error Rate (WER)
 - No pre-processing required for noisy images

-## Acknowledgements

-This work builds upon the [HTR-VT project](https://github.com/YutingLi0606/HTR-VT) by Yuting Li et al. We extend our gratitude to the original authors for their foundational work in handwritten text recognition using Vision Transformers.

 ## Dataset Information

 The model is trained on a combination of: